rapidsai/rapids.ai/hpc.md

 **2. Start Dask CUDA workers.**

 Next start the [dask-cuda workers](https://dask-cuda.readthedocs.io/).
-Dask-CUDA extends the traditional dask worker class with specific options and enhacements for GPU environments.
+Dask-CUDA extends the traditional Dask `Worker` class with specific options and enhancements for GPU environments.
 Unlike the scheduler and client, the workers script should be _scalable_ and allow the users to tune how many workers are created.
 For example, we can scale the number of nodes to 3: `sbatch/salloc -N3 dask-cuda-worker.script` .
 In this case, because we have 8 GPUs per node and we have 3 nodes, our job will have 24 workers.